FIOpwK/Perl-Scripts/README.md

 # Perl-Scripts
 Perl Scripts of interest and for security labs. (may become private)
 # Roman Nameral
-RomanNameral - a game designed script ran to entertain users.
+RomanNameral - A coded and designed script to decipher Namerals.
+Namerals are Names with Roman Numerals in them, and are everywhere.
+Since Roman Numberals have a value, a Name has a value.
 Ever wanted to know how much a name REALLY weighes?
-Find out NOW with RomanNameral3.
-Play using any username, real name, pet name etc.. to see its 'weight'.
+Find out NOW with RomanNameral.js and RomanNumberal2.js.

-# Games
+# Definitions
 'weight' equals a force of attraction on an object, i.e a name.
 Or maybe not?

 'weight' equals a foresight of attraction on respect gained, i.e from a name.